cylc/cylc-doc/src/tutorial/scheduling/integer-cycling.rst

 .. ifnotslides::

+   We can also tell Cylc where to start a recurrence sequence.

-   After arbitrary cycle point:
+   From the initial cycle point:
-      By default, recurrences start at the:
+      By default, recurrences start at the: :term:`initial cycle point`.

-      :term:`initial cycle point`, however it is possible to make them start at an arbitrary cycle point.
-This is done by writing the cycle point and the recurrence separated by a forward slash (``/``), e.g. ``5/P3`` means repeat every third cycle starting *from* cycle number 5.
-Therefore, if you wanted a graph to occur every even cycle point you would use ``2/P2``.
+   From an arbitrary cycle point:
+      We can give a different start point like this:
+      ``5/P3`` means repeat every third cycl, starting from cycle number 5.
+      To run a graph at every other cycle point, use ``2/P2``.

-   After offset from initial cycle point:
+   Offset from the initial cycle point:
-      The start point of a recurrence can also be defined as an offset from the :term:`initial cycle point`, e.g. ``+P5/P3`` means repeat every third cycle starting 5 cycles *after* the initial cycle point.
+      The start point of a recurrence can also be defined as an offset from the :term:`initial cycle point` For example, ``+P5/P3`` means repeat every third cycle from 5 cycles *after* the initial cycle point.

 .. ifslides::